 One of the benefits of Whitfield is that there is very little traffic.
 The average commute to work is 7.50 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small town, Whitfield doesn't have a public transportation system that people use for their commute.
+Whitfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Whitfield in 2022 was $5,348, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $21,392 for a family of four.
 However, Whitfield contains both very wealthy and poor people as well.
 Whitfield also has one of the higher rates of people living in poverty in the nation, with 79.55% of its population below the federal poverty line.